PanAdamski/Blog/index.md

 1. I remove the file + show that it is not there <br>
 2. I create the counters and show the permissions of the file that I will modify. <br>
 3. I add my malicious code to a bash script that I control. <br>
-4. I execute the script and show that I got root. <br>
+4. I execute the script and show that I got root. <br> <br>

+### sudo -l “with the additional condition” hijacking continued

+The previous case was not 100% hijacking.
+Now I would like to show an example "more fitting". <br><br>

 ## crontab
 aaa